pytoolz/toolz/doc/source/control.rst

 The higher order function ``map`` gives us a name to call a particular control pattern.
 Irregardless of whether or not you use a for loop, a list comprehension, or ``map`` itself, it is useful to recognize the operation and to give it a name.
-Naming control patterns lets us scale out and tackle more complex problems.
+Naming control patterns lets us scale out and tackle more complex problems without burdening our mind with rote details.
 It is just as important as bundling data into data structures or building complex functions out of simple ones.

-*Giving names to control flow patterns enables programmers to manipulate increasingly complex operations*
+*Naming control flow patterns enables programmers to manipulate increasingly complex operations.*

 Other Patterns
 ^^^^^^^^^^^^^^